Pshy0/pshy_merge/README.md

  - `--minify-unreadable`: Removes unnecessary new lines plus `--minify` (minimal gain, becomes unreadable).
  - `--minify-globally`: Minimize the whole generated script instead of minimizing per-module (minimal gain, becomes unreadable).
  - `--minify-strings`: Creates a string index when this saves size (minimal gain, becomes unreadable).
+ - `--clip`: Send the output to the clipboard.

 Example to compile `pshy.fasttime` and output the result to your clipboard:
 ```bash